About the Program

 Week 1, Thessaloniki, Central Macedonia

-This seminar explores South-Eastern Europe as a rich palimpsest of religious and linguistic practices through the study of art and architecture from antiquity to the early modern period.
-Mobility and migration have shaped rituals, languages, and cultural geographies and resulted in remarkable heritage sites and visual art from the Bosporus to the Adriatic Sea.
-The sacred precinct at Olympia, the Parthenon in Athens, the rock reliefs at Philippi, the Hagia Sophia in Constantinople/Istanbul, the Selimiye Mosque in Edirne, and the Dubrovnik Synagogue are some of the examples we will consider, to unpack legacies of creation, destruction, and reconfiguration of sacred space and works of art.
-These legacies remain central to national and regional politics and aesthetics and permeate ongoing conversations about migration, mobility, and citizenship in 21st-century Europe.
+The seminar explores the Eastern Mediterranean as a rich canvas of cultural practices through the study of works of art, sites, and monuments from Minoan Crete to the Byzantine Empire.
+The natural environment, land resources, and sea and land routes have shaped connectivity, communities, rituals, languages, and culture, resulting in iconic heritage sites and visual art.
+The 2nd-millennium BCE Phaistos disc discovered on the island of Crete, the shrine of Asclepius at Epidaurus, the sacred precinct at Olympia, the Parthenon in Athens, the rock reliefs at Philippi, the Rotunda in Thessaloniki, and the Hagia Sophia in Constantinople/Istanbul are some of the examples we will use to unpack legacies of creation, reconfiguration, and destruction of sacred space and works of art.
+These legacies remain central to national and regional politics and aesthetics, and are the subject of ongoing, timely conversations about mobility, identity, and cultural heritage.

 Week 2, Thessaloniki, Central Macedonia